vancasti/fastapi-course/README.md

 docker run -d --name powerplant-container -p 8888:8888 powerplant-image
 ```

-We have to check that Fast AOI is running and listening in the 8888 port:
+We have to check that Fast API is running and listening in the 8888 port:

 ```
 INFO:     Uvicorn running on http://0.0.0.0:8888 (Press CTRL+C to quit)